NeCTAR-RC/tutorials/_x11forwarding/02-enable-x11-on-virtual-machine.md

     $ service sshd restart
     ```

-4. Install the graphical application `xclock` for testing, which is included in the `x11-apps` package.
+4. Install the graphical application `xclock` for testing.
+For Ubuntu or Debian, `xclock` is included in the `x11-apps` package, and can be installed as follows:
     ```bash
     $ apt -y install x11-apps
     ```
+   For RHEL, CentOS and Fedora, the package name is `xorg-x11-apps` and you should install it using either `yum` or `dnf`, depending on the distro.